 The economics of output, employment and inflation, including social accounting, consumption and investment functions, the Keynesian goods market model, supply and demand for money, interactions between the goods and money markets in equilibrium and disequilibrium situations, inflation and the balance of payments.

-15.411 Quantitative Methods A S1/S2 L2T11/2
+15.411 Quantitative Methods A

-Prerequisite: HSC 2 unit Mathematics.
 Co-requisite: 15.001.
+Prerequisite: